KamoEllen/GRID-Esports-DataJam-23/README.md

 This analysis offers valuable insights into team dynamics, strategic trends, and performance patterns in esports competitions.

+# DO INTERACTVE MAP ON FIGMA< ANIMATION.
+JUST SHOWING POTENTIAL Right.

 # Next I will use Figma to design
 # I will use JSON , API AND REACT